Why You Should Use React For Web Development

 Consequently, this enables businesses to decrease time-to-launch for their digital products.
 As it is easy to learn, there are many available React developers on the market, which are ready to join a new project.

 One of the main advantages of React for web development is its ability to reuse components anywhere you need.
 It optimizes development efforts and enables companies to maintain the entire codebase without overspending.
 So, similar features can be written in the same code but with certain changes.
 It is worth stating that a slight change in one element won't affect other parts of the web app.

 React facilitates the creation of interactive content that doesn't affect the overall app's performance.
 With such cutting-edge technology, there is no need to redraw each node from scratch, but rather draw the changed nodes.
 As a result, it is possible to engage users with dynamic design elements, which respond to any manipulation without delays.

 Ease of Debugging

 A test-friendly web app is a must when it comes to creating competitive products for a highly dense market.
 And React copes fairly well with designing a clear codebase, which enables you to track outputs, functions, and events when something goes wrong.

 Backed by individual contributors, the React.js community is ready to provide immediate help for newcomers and experienced developers alike.
 It also receives the much-needed support from Facebook and Instagram core engineers.

-Another good reason why React.js is among the most popular web development frameworks is that it comes with proper tooling.
+Another good reason why React.js is so widespread is that it comes with proper tooling.
 Robust debugging, documentation, and design tools can be accessed as Chrome or Firefox browser extensions.

 Among them are Flux and Redux JS libraries, which complement the React's components and provide developers with simple workflows: